 "They had never heard of pickleball.
 We played that summer at Gardner Park and the next year, 2006, we played at Lefferson Park and had our first tournament.
 In 2007 we changed two tennis courts to six permanent pickleball courts and had our first USAPA sanctioned tournament.
 We have had over 100 players the last several years with players from over 10 states.
 We probably had the first USAPA sanctioned tournament in Ohio and I consider Middletown to be the Pickleball Capital of Ohio".
 Stanley

 The courts were built entirely by our members with proceeds from our tournament and donated funds.
-In 2015 we added an additional four courts to bring our total to ten courts.
-We are proud of our accomplishment and want to share the courts with all.
+In 2015 we added an additional four courts to bring our total to 10.
+In 2018 we were able to add an additional 6 courts increasing the total to 16 and in 2020 we converted the 4 middle courts to 6 and now have a total of 18!
+We are very proud of our accomplishment and want to share the courts with all.

 In the fall and winter of 2016 we became a 501(c)(3) charitable organization.